 Civil partnership and same-sex couples

-A statutory civil partnership registration scheme for same-sex couples has been setup under the Civil Partnership and Certain Rights and Obligations of Cohabitants Act 2010.
+A statutory civil partnership registration scheme for same-sex couples was setup under the Civil Partnership and Certain Rights and Obligations of Cohabitants Act 2010.

 How civil partnership changes your legal status

-Civil partnership gives rise to many far-reaching legal consequences and there are various areas in which being in a civil partnership will affect your entitlements and obligations.
+Civil partnership gives rise to many far-reaching legal consequences and there are various areas in which being in a civil partnership affects your entitlements and obligations.

 Civil partnership and social welfare entitlements

 In certain situations, people in civil partnerships may be entitled to certain social welfare benefits or allowances not available to cohabiting couples.
 Find out more information and where to apply.